acevezl/bee-game/README.md

 # bee-game
-Basico Godot Game of a Bee
+Basic Godot Game of a Bee